benanne/nervana_theano/README.md

 This is a work in progress, help is welcome! (see below)

 Note that the [Theano](https://github.com/Theano/Theano) team at the LISA lab are separately working on integrating these kernels into the library themselves.
-However, they are focusing their efforts on the half-precision (fp16) kernels for now, and they are implementing support for this (and for these kernels) using the new Theano backend.
+However, they are focusing their efforts on the half-precision (fp16) kernels for now, and they are implementing half precision support (and support for these kernels) using the new Theano backend.
 I implemented these wrappers because I wanted something that was readily usable using the current Theano backend, so I've only wrapped the single precision (fp32) kernels.

 ## Installation
 check out this repository and add the `nervana_theano` module to your Python path.